 The Expanded CTC Must be Available to All Families with Low Incomes

-While the CTC is supposed to help families with the costs of raising children, those who need help most don’t get it under current law.
-An estimated one-third of children don’t receive the full CTC because their families earn too little, and over half of Black and Latino children are in families that earn too little to receive the full benefit.
-CTC benefits should be fully refundable to ensure families with little to no earnings can still receive the monthly benefits.
-Under current law, the CTC is only available to families with at least $2,500 in income.
+While the CTC is supposed to help families with the costs of raising children, those who need help most didn’t get it under prior law.
+An estimated one-third of children didn’t receive the full CTC because their families earned too little, and over half of Black and Latino children are in families that earned too little to receive the full benefit.
+CTC benefits should be permanently fully refundable to ensure families with little to no earnings can still receive the monthly benefits.

-Children in immigrant families and Puerto Rican families should have access to the expanded CTC benefits.
+Children in immigrant families should have access to the expanded CTC benefits.
 The 2017 Tax Cuts and Jobs Act restricted CTC eligibility to children with Social Security numbers.
 An estimated one million children who don’t have Social Security numbers are excluded from this support.
 Over 2 million U.S. citizen and documented immigrant children were denied access to the stimulus payments because of their parents’ immigration status.
-Children in Puerto Rico should also have equal access to the CTC.
-But under current law, Americans living in Puerto Rico only qualify for the CTC if they have three or more children, and generally they receive a lower benefit than families on the mainland.
 Children need food and shelter, regardless of their immigration status and where they live.

 Families Should be Protected from Increased Financial Hardship

 Providing the CTC as a monthly payment is an important way to help families meet their ongoing basic needs.
-But if the expanded CTC benefit is provided to families based on their income and tax status from the prior tax year, without a strong “safe harbor” provision they will face owing large sums to the IRS based on changing circumstances from year to year.
-The requirement to pay the government money the family has already spent could force families with low incomes into a financial spiral and make them worse off than they were without the credit.
+But since the expanded CTC benefit is provided to families based on their income and tax status from the prior tax year, without a strong “safe harbor” provision families will face owing large sums to the IRS based on changing circumstances from year to year.
+The requirement to pay the government money the family has already spent could force those with low incomes into a financial spiral and make them worse off than they were without the credit.